Electronic Legal Deposit

 Photo by Joshua Sortino on Unsplash

-We fully support the British Library's difficult journey back to recovery and their meticulous dedication to the security of the information and brand new secure systems, following the cyber attack they suffered last year.
+We fully support the British Library's difficult journey back to recovery and their meticulous dedication to the security of the information and brand new secure systems.
 There are updates on the restoration of their other services in their latest update too.

 Latest update

-"As I mentioned last month, this tranche of restored NPLD content will consist of e-journals and e-publications deposited prior to October 2023, and won’t for the time being include the UK Web Archive, for which a different technical solution is required.
-As previously mentioned, we have prioritised the provision of NPLD access in our partner libraries: for technical reasons access within our own Reading Rooms will take a little longer."
+"As mentioned in my previous blog, this tranche of content will consist of e-journals and e-publications deposited prior to October 2023, and won’t for the time being include the UK Web Archive, for which a different solution is required."

 Resources available now at Cambridge University Libraries